Gokulathil Seethai (film): Plot

 The pimp visits Rishi at his home the next day and is surprised to see Nila in and congratulates him on his conquest.
 Rishi clarifies to him that she is just a platonic friend and that he made a mistake and ruined her life.
 That day, Nila suggests a critical business solution to Rishi and his dad asks Rishi to hire her immediately.
 During a business lunch at the office, Rishi subtly suggests to Nila that she could still reconsider her decision about Mohan.
 Nila diplomatically changes the topic.
 A gossip fight within the office premise between Mohan and a colleague leads Rishi to intervene and stop.
 Mohan argues that he entered Nila's life in the first place, which makes Nila angry, who lashes out at Mohan pointing that he has never crossed her life at any point.
 She also says good things about Rishi and clarifies their relationship to other employees (a reference to the epic Ramayana is made by Nila, where everyone knows Sita's stage of life in Ashokavanam, but if Sita had been in Gokulam, she would have been safer and happier) that makes him feel good.
 Later, Rishi feels bemused on being asked to get out of Nila's room for her to be able to change her clothes after shower and starts to feel something new that he has never felt before and leaves the room.

 An excited Rishi admits to his father that if what he feels is love, he just loves 'this love’ and asks his father to speak to Nila on behalf of him.
 His father agrees, but, when he privately talks to Nila, he asks her a question that upsets her, and she leaves the house.
 A totally Rishi asks Nila what upset her, which she refuses to tell.

 Rishi argues with his father on having asked her such a stupid question and points out the differences between them and tells him that their relationship is over.
 He also asks his dad to get out of his house, for which his dad laughs and points out that the entire wealth is his hard-earned money and if someone has to get out, it should be Rishi.
 At that moment a phone call reveals that Nila had mentioned Rishi as her guardian at a ladies hostel.
 Rishi proudly points that out to his dad and storms out.
-Later, when the cook criticizes Rishi's father for having done this to his son, Rishi’s father reveals that he talked to Nila the way he did not just to test her but to test Rishi as well.
+Later, when the cook criticises Rishi's father for having done this to his son, Rishi’s father reveals that he talked to Nila the way he did not just to test her but to test Rishi as well.
 He also goes on to reveal that he is happy that Rishi is able to decide on his own and that he is confident that he will come back.